anon-blue/anon.blue/README.txt

 Crazy?
 I was crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
 And rats make me crazy.
 Crazy?
 I was crazy once.
 They locked me in a room.
 A rubber room.
-A rubber room with rats....................................
-........................adwddddddddddddddddddddddsadddddaasssssssssssssssshrhdhe
-ewwhdjfjfjfjfjfssssssssssssssssssssssssssdddssssssssssssssssssssssssssssssssssss
-sssssssssssssssdcddsddssdddsd.......hjinicehaircutzetchen.....v  hbcnjcnkxmdhbjn
+A rubber room with rats.
+And rats make me crazy.
+Crazy?
+I w as crazy once.
+They locked me in a room.
+A rubber room.
+A rubber room with rats.
-akxmsLXCHDFBJSNKXAMSCLZ,ZVFHGBSCXJNAZl<HCBD J<YF78 Fac Fac DFasFac Fascinating..
+ And rats make me crazy.
+Crazysssssssssssdddssssssssssssssssssssssssssssssssssss sssssssssssssssdcddsddssdddsd.......hjinicehaircutzetchen.....v  hbcnjcnkxmdhbjn akxmsLXCHDFBJSNKXAMSCLZ,ZVFHGBSCXJNAZl<HCBD J<YF78 Fac Fac DFasFac Fascinating..
 ...........................................................asdsadasdasdsaasdasds